-Configuring and signing email in Outlook desktop app
+Configuring and signing email in the Outlook desktop app

-Now, when my S/MIME certificate was successfully issued and imported in the YubiKey, it was time to let the Outlook client know about it.
+Now, when my S/MIME certificate was successfully issued and imported into YubiKey, it was time to let the Outlook client know about it.
 To use the certificate in the Outlook desktop app, it should be configured in the Trust Center:

 The configuration is pretty straightforward, and you can specify whether all outgoing emails should be signed by default or manually choose to sing each email individually:

 Upon sending a signed email, you will be prompted to insert your YubiKey if it‘s not connected to your computer and enter your PIN.